Ada-Developers-Academy/core-unit-2/intro-to-api-design/designing-responses.md

 ## Response Bodies Are Optional

 RESTful APIs send back self-descriptive responses.
-Sometimes, an HTTP status code and message is all you need!
+And sometimes, an HTTP status code is all the description you need!
 For example, we can expect to commonly see web APIs send back responses without response bodies for successful `PUT` and `DELETE` requests.

 ### !end-callout